-Eric’s book of poetry, Surfaces, extends from his academic research and intervenes into the history of machine-based poetics to examine affect and subjectivity in the twenty-first century context of digital writing.
-Eric is also currently editing Knife Fork Book’s inaugural issue of Not Your Best, which will focus on contemporary visual poetry and text-art.
-His writing has appeared in periodicals such as The Berkeley Poetry Review, Jacket2, The Capilano Review, and Lemon Hound among other places.
-Occasionally his work has been lifted off the screen and page to appear at the Kislak Center (Philadelphia), Sugar City Arts Collective (Buffalo), Critical Media Lab (Kitchener) The Secret Handshake Gallery (Toronto), Havana Gallery (Vancouver), Niagara Artists Centre (St. Catharines), and Rodman Hall (St. Catharines).
+He is the author of one book of poetry, Surfaces (Invisible 2018), and a number of shorter creative works published by small presses, including above/ground, No Press, Spacecraft Press, Penteract, and Gauss PDF.
+He is the guest editor for the inaugural issue of KnifeForkBook’s Not Your Best, a special issue focused on contemporary visual poetry and text-art that features an international array of practitioners.
+His creative writing has additionally appeared in periodicals such as The Berkeley Poetry Review, Jacket2, Arc Poetry, Vallum, The Capilano Review, and Lemon Hound among other places.
+Occasionally his work has been lifted off the screen and page to appear at festivals and in exhibitions at the Kislak Center (Philadelphia), Common Ground Art Gallery (Windsor), VerseFest (Ottawa), Sugar City Arts Collective (Buffalo), Critical Media Lab (Kitchener) The Secret Handshake Gallery (Toronto), Havana Gallery (Vancouver), Niagara Artists Centre (St. Catharines), and Rodman Hall (St. Catharines).